 After more than twenty years as the Fund's General Manager Herbie O'Flynn relinquished the reins at the end of July 2007 with the appointment of Victor Dunn.
-Over the twenty years of Herbie's stewardship the Fund grew in financial terms from \$2M to over \$200M and conthe works of the archdiocese.
-It The Fund can only grow and As we look to the future I ment and a great debt of thanks is owed to Herbie for building the Fund into the archdiocesan establishment that it is today.
+Over the twenty years of Herbie's stewardship the Fund grew in financial terms from \$2M to over \$200M and contributed in excess of \$13M to accompanying details. ment and a great debt of thanks is owed to Herbie for building the Fund into the archdiocesan establishment that it is today.
 Whilst the management of the Fund may have changed the vision and mission that was formulated during Herbie's time has not.
-The Fund continues to be here to meet the needs of its clients, "to build the Church" and to this end the has demonstrated remarkable success during 2007.
-The financial highlights for 2007 are set down in the tributed in excess of \$13M to accompanying details. is truly a remarkable achieve- fulfil its mission with the ongoing support of its clients and friends.
+The Fund continues to be here to meet the needs of its clients, "to build the Church" and to this end the has demonstrated Fund remarkable success during 2007.
+The financial highlights for 2007 are set down in the is truly a remarkable achieve- fulfil its mission with the ongoing support of its clients and friends.
 We are indebted to the parishes, schools, enterprises and individuals that save with the Fund.
 Thank you.
-At the same time we look to increasing the Funds attractiveness to individual depositors seeking to position the fund as a genuine 'savings option' for people who have funds set aside for retirement, business, investment etc and who are in a position to put those funds to work with the CDF in providing for aged care facilities, hospitals, schools and churches. would like to acknowledge the skill and professionalism of the team that constitute the human face of the Fund: Ann.
+At the same time we look to increasing the Funds attractiveness to individual depositors seeking to position the fund as a genuine 'savings option' for people who have funds set aside for retirement, business, investment etc and who are in a position to put those funds to work with the CDF in providing for aged care facilities, hospitals, schools and churches. the works of the archdiocese.
+It The Fund can only grow and As we look to the future I would like to acknowledge the skill and professionalism of the team that constitute the human face of the Fund: Ann.
 Jenny, Michelle, Jen, Karin and Howard.
 Without their dedication and, most importantly, desire to assist clients whatever the circumstances the Fund would not be the success that it is.
-Mention should also be made of the Fund's board who willingly give of their time and wisdom in helping the Fund achieve its Victor Dunn, Manager
+Mention should also be made of the Fund's board who willingly give of their time and wisdom in helping the Fund achieve its goals.
+Victor Dunn, Manager